-Child care management courses are available through certificate, associate's degree and bachelor's degree programs.
+Child care management courses are available through certificate, associate and bachelor's degree programs.
 Some programs are in early childhood education or child development but include a concentration in child care or preschool management.
 Students in these programs learn how to interact with parents and staff a child care center.
-These programs may also include courses that teach students curriculum planning, child nutrition and child development.
 Degree programs in the field often require an internship or field experience.

 After finishing a program, aspiring child care managers may need to get licensed or earn a professional designation, depending on their state and place of employment.
 Licensure is commonly required for those running their own childcare centers, while the Child Development Associate (CDA) or Child Care Professional (CCP) credential is suitable for child care directors in some states.